 Well, I made it.

-The first 36 hours in Bali was pretty overwhelming.
+The first 36 hours in Bali was pretty overwhelming, to say the least.

 I landed on the beautiful island at 11 am on May 25, 2017 and was overtaken by the stunning views from the plane, the amount of people in and around the airport, and the craziness of the area.
 I may or may not have taken like 50 pictures and a few videos…

 Shortly after landing, I made my way through immigrations.
 After paying a small fee of $36 for a visa on arrival – and easily bypassing customs – I headed towards the area outside of arrivals to wait for my friend.

 My friend, Rio (a couchsurfer host), graciously picked me up from the airport and let me stay in his home for a couple of nights.
 We had some trouble finding one another in the hectic-ness of the airport but eventually he had me send pictures of my surroundings and came to my rescue!

 (And hey, if you’re wondering how my FIRST couchsurfing experience went… it was awesome!
 Seriously, Rio was the best couchsurfer I could have hoped for.
 Gracious, kind, helpful, and — most importantly — welcoming!
 If you’re a bit scared about couchsurfing, check out this super helpful couchsurfing 101 guide to get started.)

 We hopped on his motorbike and made our way to south Kuta, sort of in the middle of the Bukit Peninsula.
 This was my first time ever riding on a motorbike and after the first few seconds, I was filled with glee… which then turned to a little bit of dread because drivers are nuts here.